Enrolment Policy

 Scope

-This policy applies to all students seeking to enrol into HE and VET courses at
+This policy applies to all students seeking to enrol into Higher Education (HE) and Vocational Education and Training (VET) courses at all AC campuses, including online and physical delivery locations.

 Policy